The Sport of Kings

 - Most important: Have fun and come back next year!

 Bump – A player riding into another player to hinder his shot or eliminate him from a play.
-The angle of a bump can be no more than 45 degrees, nor can it cause either pony to lose balance, or it is a foul.
+The angle of a bump can be no more than 45 degrees and cannot cause either pony to lose balance, or it is a foul.

 Foul – A free hit is awarded, and time stops after an umpire blows the whistle for a foul.
 On a less severe foul, the ball will be hit from the point of infraction.
 On a more severe foul, the ball is moved closer to the goal.
 It is a foul in polo to ask for a foul.